 Levels of Play

-Intramurals will offer two skill levels of competition: competitive and recreational.
+Intramurals will offer two skill levels of competition: advanced and intermediate.
 If there are not enough teams registered for a specific skill level, the two classifications may be combined so a league/ tournament may still proceed.
 Each player or team is encouraged to select the level that best suits his or her skill and interest.
 Below are descriptions of the two skill levels and the playoff qualifying system for each (A Sportsmanship rating of 2.5 or higher is required for all teams to qualify for the playoffs regardless of the level of play.
 Please see the Sportsmanship rating section of this guidebook for more details on how these points are assigned to an intramural team.)